FlawlessNa/Legends/README.md

   - [ ] Chat - Pre-trained model for semantic segmentation?
 Could help distinguish text from the rest.
   - [ ] Chat - Other OCR libraries?
 OCRopus & EasyOCR in particular.
   - [ ] Chat - Otherwise, build a modelling dataset with tons of chat lines and train a model to read text.
-  - [ ] Bossing idea - use "Action Recognition" algorithms to detect boss attacks and react accordingly - Ask GPT about it
+  - [ ] Bossing idea - use "Action Recognition" algorithms to detect boss attacks and react accordingly - Ask GPT about it (YOLOv8 for boss attacks?)
 ![image](https://github.com/FlawlessNa/Royals-V2/assets/106719178/c2620077-d36e-4a8d-b39b-f200a196cd2e)